shshemi/tabiew/tutorial/tutorial.md

 ## Sheet View

 By default, all rows are visualized in a single line in the table view.
 Furthermore, the columns are squeezed to fix the screen if the required table width is larger than the screen.
-Therefore, to enhance readability, you can switch to the **sheet view** by pressing the `v` key.
+Therefore, to enhance readability, you can switch to the **sheet view** by pressing the `v` or `enter` key.
 The sheet view allows you to visit each row individually and scroll if it doesn't fit into a page.

 ![image not found](images/sheet_view.png)